 Nevertheless, we do have to take one important page out of the conventional book of financial contracts: because nothing in the nature of a stock can enforce the transfer of the dividend (or its equivalent) back to the beneficial owner, it follows that it must be contracted out.
 The same goes for the side effects of forks.

 Knowing that the devil is in the detail, it will be easier to agree on principles first, and specific cases second.
-Let’s have a stab at the former, then consider how such principes could translate into actual guidelines for a few types of contracts
+Let’s have a stab at the former, then consider how such principles could translate into actual guidelines for a few types of contracts.

 Please draft contracts sensibly